99: No Such Thing As Bread Civilians

 Can you hear me okay?

-and they'd go, You really sound like a robot and she'd say, I understand, but perhaps there's a fault with the line and they eventually called and like pressed all the buttons until they got through to a real person and said, look, there's a robot claiming to be a person working with you.
+and they'd go, You really sound like a robot and she'd say, I understand, but perhaps there's a fault with the line and they eventually called and like pressed all the buttons until they got through to a real person and said, Look, there's a robot claiming to be a person working for you.

-And the next day, the number of hers had been discontinued.
+And the next day, the number of hers have been discontinued.

 Yeah, but he got fired for it.